bevyengine/bevy/release-content/migration-guides/relationship_set_risky.md

 // if `car_entity` already contains `OwnedCar`, then the first owner remains unchanged me_entity_mut.add_one_related::<OwnedCar>(car_entity);

-// if `my_entity` already contains `OwnedCar`, then the first owner is overwritten with None here car_entity_mut.insert(OwnedCar {
+// if `car_entity` already contains `OwnedCar`, then the first owner is overwritten with None here car_entity_mut.insert(OwnedCar {
     owner: me_entity,
     first_owner: None // I swear it is not stolen officer!